sujaypillai/fme-alfresco-extensions/trunk/Gallery Plus Dashlet/README.txt

 An Ant build script is provided to build a JAR file containing the custom files, which can then be installed into the 'tomcat/shared/lib' folder of your Alfresco installation.
+Since this dashlet also contains repository extends (Action, Behaviour) you also have to copy the jar file to the 'tomcat/webapps/alfresco/WEB-INF/lib' folder.

 To build the JAR file, run the following command from the base project directory.

-    ant clean dist-jar
+    ant -Dalfereco.sdk.dir=<path to Alfreso SDK> clean dist-jar

-The command should build a JAR file named hello-world-dashlet.jar in the 'build/dist' directory within your project.
+The command should build a JAR file named fme-gallery-plus-dashlet.jar in the 'build/dist' directory within your project.

 To deploy the dashlet files into a local Tomcat instance for testing, you can